sam-falvo/incubator/hierarchical-fs/README.md

 Otherwise, the `fscursor` remains in the closed state and is dereferenced, potentially causign it to be freed.
 An error is returned to the caller.

+## Life-Cycle Management

+Nodes can be created at any time.
+But, at some point, they must also be destroyed, or else the computer will run out of memory eventually.
+Each fsnode will need a reference count to properly keep track of how many items refer to it.

+An fsnode's children and sibling pointers are *weak* references; they do not contribute to a fsnode's reference count.
+Only the parent pointer, *if* it doesn't refer to itself, contributes towards a reference count.

+    struct fsnode {
+        char        *name;      // "/" for root directory. fsqid       qid;        // 9P Qid fields.
+        uint32_t    mode;       // Permissions, file type, etc. flags. uint32_t    atime;      // Accessed timestamp.
+        uint32_t    mtime;      // Modified timestamp.
+        uint64_t    length;     // length of the file, if appropriate. char        *owner;     // owning user
+        char        *group;     // owning group
+        char        *muid;      // user who last modified the file. fsnode      *parent;    // Root directory parent points to self. fsnode      *sibling;   // Next fsnode in this directory.
+NULL for root. fsnode      *children;  // NULL for plain files or empty directories. fsops       *ops;       // A set of file-specific methods.

+	uint32_t    nchildren;	// The number of fsnodes in the children list. uint32_t    refcnt;	// Other kinds of reference counts (e.g., handles).
+    }

+In the structure above,
+I split the reference count into two parts:

+* nchildren refers to the number of nodes in the children list.
+Since each of these nodes must have its parent pointer set to its container, this field effectively counts how many children exist.
+* refcnt refers to other kinds of handles, such as file handles opened by an application, mount table entries, etc.

+The fsnode is safe for disposal if and only if both nchildren and refcnt are both zero.

+Since applications will maintain references to leaves of the fsnode tree, a leaf node's refcnt will be greater than zero for the duration of the file handle's existence.
+Transitively, any parent node references it maintains will be accounted for through the nchildren fields of all linked parent nodes.
+This stops at the root of the tree.
+If the tree is mounted onto another tree, then the corresponding mount entry in the fsmounttable will have a strong reference to the mount point, itself a leaf of another tree.
+And, so, the reference chain can be transitively maintained back to *it's* root, and so on.

+A mount record will also maintain a strong reference to the root directory of the mounted tree as well.
+Therefore, even if all its children get deallocated, the root will remain as long as the mount point remains.

+For this reason, the directory structure maintained by the fsnode hierarchy is best described as a record of all the *live* directory elements;
+that is, all the directory nodes which are in active use by someone at the moment.
+The structure will be expected to grow and shrink dynamically as program needs dictate.

+In order to give the fsnode tree a chance to grow, we need to provide hooks the `fs_find_first` and `fs_find_next` functions to allow them the chance to, e.g., read in a directory structure from disk.

+    struct fsops {
+        int (*flush)(fscursor *);
+        int (*open)(fscursor *, uint8_t mode);
+        int (*create)(fscursor *, char *name, uint32_t permissions, uint8_t mode);
+        void (*close)(fscursor *);
+        int (*read)(fscursor *, uint64_t offset, uint8_t *buf, uint32_t length, uint32_t *actual);
+        int (*write)(fscursor *, uint64_t offset, uint8_t *buf, uint32_t length, uint32_t *actual);
+        int (*remove)(fscursor *);
+        int (*stat)(fscursor *, uint8_t *statbuf, uint32_t maxlen);
+        int (*wstat)(fscursor *, uint8_t *statbuf);

+	int (*find_first)(fscursor *, fsnode *);
+	int (*find_next)(fscursor *);
+    };

+    fsnode *
+    fs_find_first(fscursor *c, fsnode *n) {
+        fsnode *mountroot = get_mount_point(n);

+        if(mountroot != NULL) c->current = mountroot;
+        c->sibling = n->children;
+	if(!c->sibling) {
+		int error = n->ops->find_first(c, n);
+		// Somehow handle error here if possible.
+	}
+        return c->sibling;
+    }

+    fsnode *
+    fs_find_next(fscursor *c) {
+        if(c->sibling) c->sibling = c->sibling->next;
+	// Just because there's nothing left in memory, it doesn't mean
+	// there's nothing left on-disk.
+Try to read the rest of the directory
+	// from storage.
+	if(!c->sibling) {
+		int error = n->ops->find_next(c);
+		// Somehow handle error here if possible.
+	}
+        return c->sibling;
+    }

+Note: As presented here, the `find_first` and `find_next` hooks would be expected to manipulate the fsnode and/or fscursor structures directly.

+Observation: You have a choice!
+You could use the `fsnode.children` field to maintain a cache of directory entries, or you can just set it to NULL and never think about it again.
+In the latter case, `fs_find_first` will immediately defer to `n->ops->find_first()`, which would update the cursor's `c->sibling` field with an fsnode structure that only has its parent field set appropriately.
+When `fs_find_next` is invoked on the cursor, the lack of a sibling will cause `n->ops->find_next()` to be invoked, in which case you could reuse the fsnode structure (assuming its reference counts indicate it's safe to do!) for the next directory entry.

 # Related Work (1-2pp)